pombredanne/aCloudGuruNinjaWarrior/aws/nokia/cf/README.md

-This directory contains cloudformation templates for nokia
+This directory contains cloudformation templates for nokia sd-wan